 Scotland’s Euro 2020 odds

 It would be one of football’s biggest upsets, Scotland winning the Euros, but stranger things have happened, and they may take inspiration from Wales’ semi-final finish at France 2016.
-So, if you fancy Clarke’s men to go all the way, Sky Bet are offering odds of 150/1 for Scotland to win Euro 2020 outright.
+So, if you fancy Clarke’s men to go all the way even after their opening game defeat, Sky Bet are offering odds of 500/1 for Scotland to win Euro 2020 outright.

-For the nation to pull that fairytale off, though, they would first need to qualify from Group D, which features Croatia and the Czech Republic, alongside England, and you can get odds of 5/4 for them to make it through, or even 12/1 to top the table and win the group.
+For the nation to pull that fairytale off, though, they would first need to qualify from Group D, and you can get odds of 4/1 for them to make it through, or even 33/1 to top the table and win the group.